TomerGrinberg1/web-crawler/README.md

 ## How to Use

 Crawling a Website
-The web crawler takes a base URL as input (I have used Jeen.ai website as default), crawls the main page, and follows the links found on that page (up to a specified depth).
+The web crawler takes a base URL as input (I have used www.bbc.com as default), crawls the main page, and follows the links found on that page (up to a specified depth).
 It extracts and saves the following information for each page:

 Page Name: The title of the page.